o-micron/BioCoderEditor/README.md

 ```
 This is only a rehashed version of the original work done by the authors of BioCoder
 I started from that repository https://github.com/nmz787/BioCoder
-I only tried to make it more open and usable for anyone on the web using WebAssembly
+I only ported the code to web assembly and created the online editor
-The main goal is to make it easier for people to get to play around with BioCoder
+The main goal is to make it easier for people to execute BioCoder on the web
-You can open the editor and start writing, compiling and running some protocol samples
+You can already open the editor and start writing, compiling and running some protocol samples
 ```

 # Try it in your browser